Finite-dimensional differential-algebraic permutation groups: Bounding nonorthogonality

 Suppose first that $t$ is non-locally-modular.
 Then both $p$ and $q$ are nonorthogonal to the constants.
 By Corollary~\ref{cor:int} we have that $p^{(m+3)} \not\perp^w \mathcal{C}$.
 It follows that there is a realisation $a\models p^{(m+3)}$ and a $k$-definable function, $f$, such that $f(a)\in\calC$ is generic over $k$ (see, for example, Lemma~2.1 of~\cite{nmdeg}.)
 Similarly, we have $b\models q^{(n+3)}$ and a $k$-definable function $g$, such that $g(a)\in\calC$ is generic over $k$.
 Since $f(a)$ and $g(b)$ realise the same type over $k$, by automorphisms, we can choose $b$ such that $f(a)=g(b)$.
 It follows that $a\nind_kb$, witnessing that $p^{(m+3)} \not\perp^w q^{(n+3)}$.

 Now suppose that $t$ is locally modular.
 We show that in this case $p^{(2)}\not\perp^wq^{(2)}$.

 Let $\mathcal{T}$ be the set of $k$-conjuguates of $t$.
 Since $p$ and $q$ are nonorthogonal to $t$, we obtain, by~\cite[7.4.6]{GST}, $k$-definable functions $p\to r$ and $q\to s$ such that $r$ and $s$ are nonalgebraic and $\mathcal{T}$-internal.
 Hence $r$ and $s$ are almost $t$-internal by Lemma~\ref{lem: int-conj}.
 In particular, $r$ and $s$ are $1$-based.
+At this point, given $r$ and $s$ one-based and nonorthogonal, it is well known how to deduce that $r^{(2)}$ and $s^{(2)}$ are non-weakly orthogonal.
+Nevertheless, we give some details.

 We claim that there is a minimal type over $k$ that is algebraic over $r$.
 That is, writing $r=\tp(c/k)$, there is $\widetilde c\in\acl(kc)$ such that $\widetilde r:=\tp(\widetilde c/k)$ is minimal.
 If $U(r)=1$ then we can simply take $\widetilde c=c$.
 Otherwise, there is $B \supset k$ with $U(c/B) = U(c/A) - 1>0$.
 Let $\widetilde c = \mathrm{Cb}(c/B)$.
 By $1$-basedness, $\widetilde c \in \acl(kc)$.
 We have $U(c/k\widetilde c) = U(c/k) - 1$, from which it follows that $U(\widetilde c/k) = 1$, as desired.
 Similarly, we have $s=\tp(d/k)$ and $\widetilde d\in\acl(kd)$ such that $\widetilde s:=\tp(\widetilde d/k)$ is minimal.